 Mabel Osgood Wright loved nature and wanted to study science at Cornell University, but her father thought her ambition unseemly.
 It was the 1870s, after all, and she was a proper young daughter of a well-to-do minister.
 Her father wanted her to get married instead.
-On Sept.
+So on Sept.
 25, 1884, Mabel married James Osborne Wright, an English antiquarian bookseller.

 Mabel Osgood was born Jan.
 26, 1859 in New York City, the third daughter of Unitarian minister Samuel Osgood.
 He was an accomplished writer himself, having written more than 70 well-regarded essays for Harper’s.
 He counted among his friends William Cullen Bryant, Oliver Wendell Holmes and J. P. Morgan.

 The next year, Mabel became assistant editor of the Bird Lore journal, now Audubon magazine.
-She would serve as president of the Connecticut Audubon Society for 26 years, later becoming a director of the National Association of Audubon Societies, now the Audubon Society.
+She would then serve as president of the Connecticut Audubon Society for 26 years, later becoming a director of the National Association of Audubon Societies, now the Audubon Society.

-This classic and widely influential work brings together the talents of the greatest American ornithologist of his generation (Coues), a pioneering nature writer/editor/ornithologist (Wright), and a young artist whose contribution to the American tradition of bird illustration proved to be second only to Audubon's own (Fuertes); this book features the first substantial body of his work.
-Directed at the general public, especially children, and written in an entertaining and fanciful fiction style, the work imparts solid scientific knowledge while inculcating conservation values.
+The book, according to the library, brought together the talents of the greatest American ornithologist, a pioneering editor and an artist second only to Audubon.
+“Directed at the general public, especially children, and written in an entertaining and fanciful fiction style, the work imparts solid scientific knowledge while inculcating conservation values.”

 She also wrote semi-autobiographical fiction, known as her “Barbara books.”
 Her alter-ago, “Barbara,” lives in the country with her husband, “Evan,” and they visit with their eccentric friends.
 The books comment on changing social mores and use servants for comic relief.